AshanHimantha/product-service/README.md

 ---

-**Note:** This service is part of the Harvest Hub microservices ecosystem.
+**Note:** This service is part of the ecommerce microservices ecosystem.
 Ensure all dependent services (Authentication, Order Service, etc.) are properly configured for full functionality.